Fleckism/SecurityPlus/Z_Notes from tests/FlashCard.md

 Collecting network traffic and log data from multiple sources and then analyzing it manually will require many hours of analyst time.
 The use of threat feeds and intelligence fusion to automate parts of this analysis effort would enable a much swifter response.

 ## Question:
-What term refers to assessment techniques that avoid alerting threat actors?
+What term refers to assessment techniques that avoid alerting [[threat actor]]s?

 ## Answer:
 This can be referred to as maneuver.